• Skip to primary navigation

 I think I know your answer.

 Because specialty tea is a very niche market, tea shops are not that plentiful, but demand is growing, and they are becoming easier to find.
-The only way to know what you like is to go to the specialty tea shops and try some samples.
-If you buy loose leaf tea online, it's a little bit more difficult unless you already know what you like.
+The only way to know what you like is to go to specialty tea shops and try some samples.
+Buying loose leaf tea online is a little bit more difficult unless you already know what you like.

 That's why I wrote this buying guide for you.
 I've shopped them all!